Tufanganj Government Polytechnic

 Tufanganj Government Polytechnic, established in 2014, is a government polytechnic located in Tufanganj, Cooch Behar district, West Bengal.

 Info

-This polytechnic is affiliated to the West Bengal State Council of Technical Education, and recognised by AICTE, New Delhi.
+This polytechnic is affiliated to the West Bengal State Council of Technical and Vocational Education and Skill Development, and recognised by AICTE, New Delhi.
 This polytechnic offers diploma courses in Mechanical Engineering, Survey Engineering and Civil Engineering with an intake of 60 per each.